DistriNet/OAuch/README.md

 the security assumptions and requirements.
 These documents include the OAuth threat model, the Security Best Current Practices, and others.
 In addition to OAuth, OAuch also supports OpenID Connect providers.

+This repository contains a version of OAuch that runs in single-user mode.
 To build and run the source code in this repository, please follow the following steps:

 (1) Clone or download the repository